-After a decades-long assault on workers' rights, funded by corporations and special interests, workers need stronger protections under the National Labor Relations Act (NLRA), so they can exercise their basic right to stand together and organize a union.
+After a decades-long assault on workers' rights, funded by corporations, billionaires, and special interests, workers need stronger protections under the National Labor Relations Act (NLRA), so they can exercise their basic right to stand together and organize a union.
 In response, the PRO Act:

-- Streamlines access to justice for workers who suffer retaliation for exercising their rights.
-Workers who suffer retaliation for participating in organizing activity are forced to wait months or even years before their case gets resolved.
-The bill requires the NLRB to immediately seek an injunction to reinstate employees while their case is pending.
-It also gives the NLRB the power to enforce its own rulings, like other federal agencies, instead of waiting for a decision from the Court of Appeals. - Enhances workers' right to support boycotts, strikes, or other acts of solidarity.
+- Streamlines justice for workers who suffer retaliation for exercising their rights.
+Workers who suffer retaliation for organizing activity are forced to wait months or even years before their case gets resolved.
+The bill requires the National Labor Relations Board (NLRB) to immediately seek an injunction to reinstate employees while their case is pending.
+It also gives the NLRB the power to enforce its rulings, like other federal agencies, instead of waiting for a decision from the Court of Appeals. - Enhances workers' right to support boycotts, strikes, and other acts of solidarity.
 The bill protects workers' First Amendment rights by removing prohibitions on workers acting in solidarity with workers at other companies.
 Also, the bill safeguards the right to strike by clarifying that "intermittent" strikes do not lose their legal protection, and by prohibiting companies from permanently replacing workers who participate in a strike.

-- Gives workers the power to override so-called "right-to-work" laws that prevent unions from collecting dues from the workers they represent.
+- Gives workers the power to override so-called "right-to-work" laws that prevent their unions from collecting dues from the workers they represent.
 "Right-to-work" laws advanced by anti-union politicians are designed to strip workers of the power and resources to defend themselves against wealthy special interests.
-The PRO Act allows employers and unions to enter into a contract that allows unions to collect dues from the workers they represent. - Authorizes a private right of action for violations of workers' rights.
+The PROAct allows employers and unions to enter a contract that allows unions to collect dues from the workers they represent to support efforts to secure better working conditions. - Authorizes a private right of action for violations of workers' rights.
 The bill allows workers to seek justice in court when employers unlawfully interfere with their rights or retaliate against them for exercising their rights, if the NLRB's General Counsel fails to prosecute their case.
 Under current law, workers have no recourse if the NLRB's General Counsel fails to take their case.